auriq/essentia_docs/source/install/local/index.rst

 .. note::

-   You must have root privledges run the installer.
-If you do not, please see your system administrator.
+   You must have root privledges to run the installer.
+If you do not, please contact your system administrator.

 #.
 Go to the directory where the installer is located.